hash-bang/Monoxide/README.md

 -------------------------------
 Hooks and field functions can also be attached after the schema definition stage.

-This is acomplished using the same definition syntax.
+This is accomplished using the same definition syntax.
 If a schema is already defined with the given name Mongol will attach the new functionality to the existing schema.

 For example: